migrate-workflow

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Migrate a branch's docs/adr/<dir>/_workflow/** artifacts by replaying workflow-format commits from the per-artifact stamp base through HEAD.
 Resumable across /clear.
 TRIGGER: branch has stale _workflow/ after a workflow-format change on develop.
-SKIP: branches with no _workflow/.About this skill
+SKIP: branches with no _workflow/.Key capabilities

 Reading workflow files (TOC protocol)